JiFish/Storyteller/README.md

 only option is to scan and OCR the text yourself from a paper book.
-One you've converted the book to raw text, you can use can use the `bookconvert.php` script in the *extras* directory to help you convert raw text to the correct format. e.g. `php bookconvert.php mybook.txt > book.php`.
-See `book.php` for an example book.
+One you've converted the book to raw text, you can use can use the `bookconvert.php` script in the *extras* directory to help you convert raw text to the correct format. e.g. `php bookconvert.php mybook.txt > mybook.php`.
+See `jofm.php` for an example book.

 #### Option 3: Write your own adventure
 Storyteller doesn't have to play the official books.
 Perhaps one of the best